An online course to develop your fiction structural editing skills

 For a course outline and/or application form, please contact nicola[at]nicolaoshea.com

-Or sign up to my course mailing list
+Or sign up to my mailing list for advance notice of when the course will run again

 Nicola O’Shea is an Australian editor with more than 20 years of book publishing experience.
 She began her career in legal and educational publishing, then worked in-house at HarperCollins Publishers for six years on both fiction and non-fiction titles.
 Since 2004 she has freelanced for a range of publishers, including HarperCollins, Pan Macmillan, Allen & Unwin, Hachette, Random House, Fremantle Press and Momentum.
 She also works directly with authors to help them prepare their manuscripts for submission to agents or publishers, or to self-publish.
 She taught editing at University of Technology Sydney from 2005‒2013, and at Sydney University from 2008‒2011; and has delivered multiple editing workshops for Editors NSW and the Australian Publishers’ Association.